 You cannot use adjectives to give more information about verbs, so that is why there are adverbs.
 The other way around is also true; that you cannot use adverbs to talk about nouns.
 You use adjectives for that.

 Why do we use adverbs?

 Just like with adjectives, we use adverbs to add a little flavour to the English language.
-You have a detailed overview below when you should use adverbs.
+You have a detailed overview below of when you should use adverbs.

 Adverbs with verbs

 One of the functions of adverbs is to give more information about verbs.
 Most of the time, these words express how something is done.
 For example: